…well that’s the theory anyway. 🙂

 Don’t Sow Too Early

-Temptation is a running theme in GYO, and the desire to sow as soon as possible is equally as strong as purchasing hundreds of seed packets.
+The temptation is a running theme in GYO, and the desire to sow as soon as possible is equally as strong as purchasing hundreds of seed packets.
 The new year comes, days get a little longer and suddenly we’re rushing out to the greenhouse to sow early seeds.
 From my experience, there is no need to panic.

-Early harvests are very handy and satisfying, but they do take attention and crops sown later will often catch up anyway so don’t get too het up about early sowings.
+Early harvests are very handy and satisfying, but they do take attention, and crops sown later will often catch up anyway so don’t get too het up about early sowings.
 Sowing in April is just fine, but if you do want to sow earlier, make sure you check for your last local frost dates.

 As Lewis says, ‘plants need sun and water and then they will grow big’.
 Of course, we can’t control the sun, but we do have some power over how much water our precious plants receive.
 I can be a forgetful and slightly lazy gardener who finds watering a chore, so come summer I have to sometimes force myself to get out and water.
-I stick a plan to the fridge a as a reminder, separating water-needy plants and those that don’t require as much, and I find this breaks up the watering into pleasant chunks.
+I stick a plan to the fridge as a reminder, separating water-needy plants and those that don’t require as much, and I find this breaks up the watering into pleasant chunks.

 I also quickly learnt that a rain shower is not always sufficient to quench a plant’s thirst.
 In the early days, there’d be a brief summer downpour and I’d kick back with my feet up content that I didn’t need to water for a couple of days.
-However, hot weather can leave the soil like concrete meaning rain won’t penetrate and instead it will run off away from the plants.
+However, hot weather can leave the soil like concrete meaning rain won’t penetrate and instead, it will run off away from the plants.

 Oh, and don’t neglect the greenhouse.
 Boy does that dry out fast.
 Water in there every day!